Fellowship

 - to reject the proposal as not fulfilling the requirements.

 - The Dean will communicate the Executive Committee’s decision to you.
-Assuming you are successful, you may proceed with the work upon payment of the appropriate Registration Fee.
+Assuming your topic is approved, you may proceed with the work upon payment of the appropriate Registration Fee.

-- The Executive Committee will again consider the work, and the Dean will inform you of one of the following results:
+- On submission, the Executive Committee will consider the work, and the Dean will inform you of one of the following results:

 - outright pass;